dangkhoa2016/Rails-Chinook/README.md

 puts "Price: $#{price.round(1)}"
 puts "Duration: #{duration} ms"

-* Calcule le coût de l'intégralité de la discographie de "Deep Purple".
+* Calculates the cost of the entire "Deep Purple" discography.

 price = 0
-all_tracks = Track.where(artist:"Deep Purple")
+all_tracks = Track.where(artist: "Deep Purple")

 all_tracks.each do | track |
   price += track.price